Polyanyanwu/graces-buffet-pp4/docs/testing.md

 #### P1.
 Public user want a user-friendly interactive website

-1. Booking details are visible on home page
+1. **Booking details are visible on home page**

 - Open a web browser
 - Input the Graces Buffet url (https://graces-buffet.herokuapp.com/)
 - The booking details is shown on the home page when the site is opened

-1. Responsive in mobile and desktop browsers
+2. **Responsive in mobile and desktop browsers**

 - Open the URL address of the website in desktop computer, laptop computer, iphone, ipad, samsung phone.
 - The application is responsive and user can effectively complete a booking

 ![Graces Buffet Website](/docs/images/test/small_width_device.png)
-Graces Buffet website opened in a small width Samsung phone
+Graces Buffet website opened in a small width Samsung phone The responsiveness was well tested using the Google Chrome developer tools to simulate different screen widths.

-1. Feedback on user actions are given
+3. **Feedback on user actions are given**

 - Login as public user
 - Input a date that is in the past